Saikʼuz First Nation: Prominent members

 There are currently 21 elders living on reserve.
 One of the nation's most famous elders was Mary John, Sr., whose 1989 memoir "Stoney Creek Woman" won the Lieutenant Governor's Medal for Historical Writing.
 She was also a recipient of the Order of Canada.

 Another well-known elder was Sophie Thomas, known for her expertise in herbal medicine.

 The late Celena John was also a prominent leader among the Carrier Sekani people.

 Dick Patrick was a war hero who became well known for his refusal to accept discrimination on his return from his military service.

 Economy

 The two largest sources of employment are the forest products industry and the band government.
 As in many First Nations communities, the unemployment rate is high.
 The band also operates several businesses.

-The Saik'uz potlatch house was built by the Stoney Creek Elders' Society on the shore of Nulki Lake.
+The Saikʼuz potlatch house was built by the Stoney Creek Elders' Society on the shore of Nulki Lake.
 The potlatch house is a large log building that can hold 200–250 people, big enough for weddings, dances, meetings, and education courses.
 It serves important ceremonial purposes including governance, economy, social status, and other spiritual practices.
 Upstairs are the main hall, a kitchen, and two washrooms.
 Downstairs are a larger kitchen and several offices.